CodeYourFuture/immersive-go-course/kafka-cron/README.md

 You may want to run other Docker containers later, so you may want to make your own copy of that configuration that you can add to.

 Your producer program needs to be able to do the following:
- * Read and parse a file with cron job definitions
+ * Read and parse a file with cron job definitions (set up your own for this project, don't reuse the system cron config file because you will want to modify the format later)
  * Write a message to Kafka specifying the command to run, the intended start time of the job, and any other information that you think is necessary.
 It probably makes sense to encode this information as JSON (see [Go By Example: JSON](https://gobyexample.com/json) if you have never worked with JSON in Golang before)
  * You will also need to [create a Kafka topic](https://kafka.apache.org/documentation/#quickstart_createtopic).
 In a production environment we would probably use separate tooling to manage topics (perhaps Terraform), but for this project, you can [create your Kafka topic using code](https://github.com/confluentinc/examples/blob/7.3.0-post/clients/cloud/go/producer.go#L39).